emersonschulze/Wordpress-Docker/README.md

 ## Setting up a replication cluster

-A **zero downtime** EmersonDB master-slave [replication](https://dev.mysql.com/doc/refman/5.0/en/replication-howto.html) cluster can easily be setup with the Bitnami EmersonDB Docker image using the following environment variables:
+A **zero downtime** EmersonDB master-slave [replication](https://dev.mysql.com/doc/refman/5.0/en/replication-howto.html) cluster can easily be setup with the EmersonSchulze EmersonDB Docker image using the following environment variables:

  - `EMERSONDB_REPLICATION_MODE`: The replication mode.
 Possible values `master`/`slave`.
 No defaults.
  - `EMERSONDB_REPLICATION_USER`: The replication user created on the master on first run.
 No defaults.